Ignaz Semmelweis: Efforts to reduce childbed fever

-Semmelweis's hypothesis, that there was only one cause, that all that mattered was cleanliness, was extreme at the time and was largely ignored, rejected, or ridiculed.
+Semmelweis's hypothesis, that there was only one cause, that the primary factor was cleanliness, was extreme at the time and was largely ignored, rejected, or ridiculed.
 He was dismissed from the hospital for political reasons and harassed by the medical community in Vienna, being eventually forced to move to Budapest.

 Semmelweis was outraged by the indifference of the medical profession and began writing open and increasingly angry letters to prominent European obstetricians, at times denouncing them as irresponsible murderers.
-His contemporaries, including his wife, believed he was losing his mind, and in 1865, nearly 20 years after his breakthrough, he was committed to the Landesirrenanstalt Döbling (provincial lunatic asylum).
+His contemporaries, including his wife, presumed he was losing his mind, and in 1865, nearly 20 years after his breakthrough, he was committed to the Landesirrenanstalt Döbling (provincial lunatic asylum).
 He died there of septic shock only 14 days later, possibly as the result of being severely beaten by guards.
 Semmelweis's practice earned widespread acceptance only years after his death when Louis Pasteur further developed the germ theory of disease, offering a theoretical explanation for Semmelweis's findings.
 He is considered a pioneer of antiseptic procedures.

 Conflict with established medical opinion

 Semmelweis's observations conflicted with the established scientific and medical opinions of the time.
 The theory of diseases was highly influenced by ideas of an imbalance of the basic "four humours" in the body, a theory known as dyscrasia, for which the main treatment was bloodlettings.
 Medical texts at the time emphasized that each case of disease was unique, the result of a personal imbalance, and the main difficulty of the medical profession was to establish precisely each patient's unique situation, case by case.

-The findings from autopsies of deceased women also showed a confusing multitude of physical signs, which emphasized the belief that puerperal fever was not one, but many different, yet unidentified, diseases.
+The findings from autopsies of deceased women also showed a confusing multitude of physical signs, which emphasized the assumption that puerperal fever was not one, but many different, yet unidentified, diseases.

-The rejection of Semmelweis's empirical observations is often traced to belief perseverance, the psychological tendency of clinging to discredited beliefs.
-Also, some historians of science argue that resistance to path-breaking contributions of obscure scientists is common and "constitutes the single most formidable block to scientific advances."
+Also, some historians of science argue that resistance to path-breaking contributions of obscure scientists is common and "constitutes the single most formidable block to scientific advances".

 As a result, his ideas were rejected by the medical community.
-Other, more subtle, factors may also have played a role.
+Other, subtler factors may also have played a role.
 Some doctors, for instance, were offended at the suggestion that they should wash their hands, feeling that their social status as gentlemen was inconsistent with the idea that their hands could be unclean.

 Semmelweis's results lacked scientific explanation at the time.
-That became possible only in the 1860s and 1870s, when Louis Pasteur, Joseph Lister, and others further developed the germ theory of disease.
+That became possible only in the 1860s and 1870s, when Louis Pasteur, Joseph Lister, Robert Koch, and others further developed the germ theory of disease.

 During 1848, Semmelweis widened the scope of his washing protocol, to include all instruments coming in contact with patients in labour, and used mortality rates time series to document his success in virtually eliminating puerperal fever from the hospital ward.